rpulusani/UI-work/src/client/app/hateoas_factory/README.md

 ```

-NOTE: You could also make an http call manually and set the item via service.setItem();
+NOTE: You could also make an http call manually and set the item on your service.

 ## Saving

-There are two methids related to getting information to our end points.
+There are two methods related to getting information to our end points.

 #### Contacts.put() / Contacts.item.put()
 put() will make a PUT request to our root path, updates mainly